 According to the power equation, P = VI (Where, P = Power, V = Voltage, I = Current).

 Now come to another point.
-Usually current flow depends on the area of the cable.
-If you want to transport low amount of current through a cable then the area of the cable can be used less.
+Usually, the current flow depends on the area of the cable.
+If you want to transport a low amount of current through a cable then the area of the cable can be used less.
 If the area of the cable is less and no matter which types of cable conductor then the cost will be less.
 Now if you can use more voltage and less amount of current through the cable in the transmission line then the cost of transmission cable will be less.

-If in transmission line amount of current flow is less then transmission line will not be heated so that the copper loss will be less and it will reduce the line to line voltage drop.
+If in transmission line amount of current flow is less then the transmission line will not be heated so that the copper loss will be less and it will reduce the line to line voltage drop.
 Considering these types of matter in the transmission line, we increase the voltage by decreasing the current.

-Now if you find this post useful then please share with your friends.
+Now if you find this post useful then please share it with your friends.
 Thanks!